vbookshelf/Sukuma-SBR-Self-Balancing-Robot-Experiments/README.md

 - A craft shop is a good place to source materials for a robot because you can be buy MDF board and other bits and pieces in small quantities.
 I made the wheels by sticking two MDF coasters together with super glue and then drilling a hole through the center.
 The hole is 0.5mm less than the diameter of the motor shaft.
 This allowed the wheel to be press fit onto the motor shaft.

-- Proto board exists that has the same layout as a breadboard.
-Using this would make transferring designs from a breadboard to a protoboard so much easier.
-If I could I would have PCB's made that have the same layout as a breadboard.

 <br>